HoaxShark/COMP210_2_AR_VR_task/README.md

 * Player can touch and push the model with virtual hands tied to the VR controllers
 * Walls with holes big enough to fit the player will continually approach the player/model with differences in where the hole is
 * Player is able to see the remaining health of the model
+* Debris spawns at intervals and can bounce around, dealing damage if hitting the model

 After peer review it was highlighted that having the player see the health of the model should be a key requirement so i have added it above and created a new user story for it.
+Another highlighted issue was the game being too easy, to combat this and add another level of complexity I will be adding debris that will bounce around and must be avoided by moving the player.
+I will again add this to key requirements and create a user story.

 ## User Stories